 I’ve decided to combine the Mental Health related blog posts i’ve done over the last year or so into one big post.
 So hopefully all the points i’ve made can be found in one post in a hope that people can find something they might be able to relate too.

 So this is a totally different post to what I normally share on my site, as many of you know this site is used for racing tips, views, selections etc…. however throughout the year the site has gained more and more popularity and it’s been getting more visits than ever so I thought why the numbers are good it’d be a great opportunity to share a post that’ll potentially help people with a topic that i’m very passionate and vocal about.

-I did find myself in a position at the start of the year where a few personal issues were perhaps getting the better of me, and I was creeping closer to wanting to just stay home and not do anything and let it get the better of me.
-But, at the end of January, I turned ITV2 off and did my first racing blog of the year on here and headed to Haydock Park for the Champion Hurdle Trials Day.
-A lot of you viewed the post that day and give me great feedback and I received a lot of messages asking why I hadn’t done a post in a while and it’s good that I was back doing it as it’s enjoyable to read.
+I did find myself in a position at the beginning of the year (2017) where a few personal issues were perhaps getting the better of me, and I was creeping closer to wanting to just stay home and not do anything and let it get the better of me.
+But, at the end of January that year I started to go racing again and blog again about it all.
+I got great feedback when I returned to writing and I received a lot of messages asking why I hadn’t done a post in a while and it’s good that I was back doing it as it’s enjoyable to read.

 Since then I’ve tried not too looked back and I now find myself writing for a few big websites as well as on here.
 I still deal with anxiety on a daily basis and I probably will always have too, but I guess the aim of what i’m getting at here is keep on doing what you love doing, speak to those closest to you about the issues as it makes it a much less difficult battle to fight.

 I’m always available for anyone suffering with anything along the lines of what i’ve been on about.
 So please don’t hesitate in trying to get in contact with my via any form of outlet.

 Racing Against Depression & Anxiety (2) – (2018)